Svalbard: Nature

 The total solar eclipse of 20 March 2015 included only Svalbard and the Faroe Islands in the band of totality.

 Education

 Longyearbyen School serves ages 6–18.
 It is the primary/secondary school in the northernmost location on Earth.
 Once pupils reach ages 16 or 17, most families move to mainland Norway.
 Barentsburg has its own school serving the Russian community; by 2014 it had three teachers, and its welfare funds had declined.
 A primary school served the community of Pyramiden in the pre-1998 period.

 There is a non-degree offering tertiary educational institution in Longyearbyen, University Centre in Svalbard (UNIS), the northernmost tertiary school on Earth.

 Sports

 Association football is the most popular sport in Svalbard.
 There are three football pitches (one at Barentsburg), but no stadiums because of the small population.
 There is also an indoor hall adopted for multiple sports including indoor football.
+Winter sports, such as skiing, snowmobiling and dog sledding, are popular.
+There is a multi-sport club, Svalbard Turn.